-The Similarity Analysis for documents can be used to check the similarity or dissimilarity of various documents in terms of code frequency.
+The Similarity Analysis for Documents can be used to check the similarity or dissimilarity of various documents in terms of code occurrence and code frequency.
 The values of document variables can also be included.

 Starting the Similarity Analysis

 - Activate all documents you would like to include in the Similarity Analysis.

 - It is also helpful to activate all codes you wish to use for determining similarity.

 - From the Mixed Methods menu tab, click Similarity Analysis for Documents.
 A window will appear that contains all previously created similarity and distance matrices.

 - Click on the New Similarity/Distance matrix symbol to begin the similarity analysis.

 A dialog window will appear in which you can select the codes and variables and specify the type of analysis.

 In the upper section, you can add the codes you wish to include in the analysis.
 You can add all activated codes directly via the Paste activated codes button.